There’ll be a China shutdown in 2022, but; it’s the same shutdown that happens every year.

 - The information flow is cut during the CNY holiday.
 No one will pick up the phone if you call.

-- You might experience serious production slowdowns 1 or 2 weeks before CNY holiday, this is because many workers leave factories early to go back home.
+- You might experience severe production slowdowns 1 or 2 weeks before the CNY holiday; many workers leave factories early to go back home.

-- Before CNY holiday, you might experience an increase in quality issues.
-As factories and its suppliers are getting ready for the big holiday; they rush to finish as many orders as possible before too many workers leave for the holiday, and before all businesses in China and Taiwan officially close.
+- Before the CNY holiday, you might experience an increase in quality issues.
+As factories and suppliers get ready for the big holiday, they rush to finish as many orders as possible before too many workers leave for the holiday and before all businesses in China and Taiwan officially close.

-- After CNY holiday, you might also experience an increase in quality issues.
-This happens because up to a third of the factory workers don’t go back to their jobs.
+- After the CNY holiday, you might also experience increased quality issues.
+This happens because one-third of the factory workers don’t go back to their jobs.
 As a result, many inexperienced workers are promoted or hired.
-This phenomenon is not limited to assembly line workers, it can even extend to managers and key firmware and design engineers.
+This phenomenon is not limited to assembly line workers; it can even extend to managers, critical firmware, and design engineers.

-As you can see, Chinese New Year sends the manufacturing industry into quite a bit of chaos.
+As you can see, the Chinese New Year sends the manufacturing industry into chaos.

 Will Covid-19 affect CNY 2022?

-It’s not an easy question to answer, as the Chinese government has not yet officially publicized any special measures.
+It’s not easy to answer, as the Chinese government has not yet officially publicized any special measures.

-Covid-19 spreads in close and overcrowded environments, which happens to be the perfect description for train stations, trains, buses, and airplanes during what is described as one of the world’s biggest human migrations.
+Covid-19 spreads in close and overcrowded environments, which happens to be the perfect description for train stations, trains, buses, and airplanes during what is described as one of the world’s most prominent human migrations.

-Hundreds of millions of Chinese working in the cities travel back to their provinces for the holidays, we’re expecting government travel regulations to be imposed far before CNY, this will force workers to leave factories early to make it back home in time for the holidays.
+Millions of Chinese working in the cities travel back to their provinces for the holidays; we’re expecting government travel regulations to be imposed far before CNY; this will force workers to leave factories early to make it back home in time for the holidays.

 This will translate into early supply chain disruptions.

-There have been plenty of questions regarding a manufacturing shutdown in China (Other than CNY 2021) during this year – 2021.
+There have been plenty of questions regarding the manufacturing shutdown in China (Other than CNY 2022) during 2021.

-- For the past months, has been dealing with a huge power crunch as extreme weather, surging demand for energy and strict limits on coal usage delivers a triple blow to the nation’s electricity grid.
+- For the past months, China has been dealing with a big power crunch as extreme weather, surging demand for energy, and strict limits on coal usage deliver a triple blow to the nation’s electricity grid.

 - It’s a problem that could last for months, straining the country’s economic recovery and weighing on global trade.

-- Guangdong province — a manufacturing center responsible for $2.2 trillion or more than 10 percent of China’s annual economic output and a bigger share of its foreign trade — has been rationing power for over a month.
+- Guangdong province — a manufacturing center responsible for $2.2 trillion or more than 10 percent of China’s annual economic output and a more significant share of its foreign trade — has been rationing power for over a month.

-- The restrictions have forced factories across the province to shut down for a few days per week.
+- The restrictions have forced factories to shut down for a few days per week.

-- Yantan port in Shenzhen , a key South China port, saw its capacity sharply reduced during June due to a Covid outbreak and measures taking to control it.
+- Yantan port in Shenzhen, a key South China port, saw its capacity sharply reduced during June due to a Covid outbreak and measures taken to control it.

 - Maersk described the disruption as bigger than the Suez canal closure caused by the Ever Given.

-- The June 2021 Yantan port shutdown, as reported by SCMP on July 20th, has created a huge backlog of appliances, commodities and toys sit in storage, waiting to be exported
+- The June 2021 Yantan port shutdown, as reported by SCMP on July 20th, has created a massive backlog of appliances, commodities, and toys sitting in storage, waiting to be exported.

 - Some analysts say Christmas shipments could be affected by the massive backlogs.
 Located in the Pearl River Delta, the Yantan port is responsible for a tenth of China’s foreign container traffic.

-China is not shutdown, but it is definitely struggling with keeping a fast pace in manufacturing and exports.
+China is not shut down, but it is struggling to keep a fast pace in manufacturing and exports.

 Quick answer: It’s the beginning of the New Year according to the lunar calendar.

 It begins on the second moon after the winter solstice and ends on the full moon fifteen days later.
-Unlike the western new year, it doesn’t always take place on the same date, but it always takes place between January 21st and February 21st.
+Unlike the western new year, it doesn’t always occur on the same date, but it always takes place between January 21st and February 21st.

-Why does Chinese New Year cause so many issues in manufacturing?
+Why does The Chinese New Year cause so many issues in manufacturing?

-If you’re wondering why the government and companies allow this kind of disruption to take place year after year, well, you have to understand that this is the most significant holiday for Chinese people and they’re all on board with the celebration.
+If you wonder why the government and companies allow this disruption to occur every year, you have to understand that this is the most important holiday for Chinese people.
+So they’re all on board with the celebration.

-The celebration is largely marked by visits to family and friends, special meals, fireworks, and gift-giving.
+The celebration is primarily marked by visits to family and friends, special meals, fireworks, and gift-giving.

-It’s also a time when people forget about work and studies and just enjoy and relax.
+It’s also when people forget about work and studies and enjoy and relax.

-Be sure that during CNY celebrations, no Chinese worker or plant manager or even owner, will be thinking of you and your manufacturing project.
+Be sure that no Chinese worker, plant manager, or even owner will be thinking of you and your manufacturing project during CNY celebrations.